fathat/pyweek34/design/space-chopper.md

 ### Intro

+In the Year 2050 A.D....

+You are Magnus Thorbergottarsson.
+Ace SPACE Pilot.
+Which is better than a regular pilot because SPACE.
+Men want to be you, and women want to be with you.
+Your magnificent hair is more famous than your incredible piloting skills.

+---

+In truth, you hold a dark secret...  you are bald.
+SPACE FORCE considers this a highly classified secret.
+If the people were to know that Magnus is bald, morale would be crushed.

+---

 A group of reporters is assembled for a press conference at Jättefint Hår Aerospace.
 On a large screen, the CEO of the corporation appears.
 He is here to unveil their latest new weapon: THE SPACE CHOPPER.

 Off to the side, Magnus, Ingirid, and Frothi are awaiting their turn to speak.
 Magnus nervously adjusts his wig when he thinks nobody is looking.

+Today is the unveiling of a TOP SECRET new weapon: THE SPACE CHOPPER.
+As president Mace Thornheart begins her speech, the signal is hijacked!
+Suddenly a martian appears on the TV!

 *Mace Thornheart begins her speech.*